Miracle-Fruit/kikeriki/README.md

 * Neo4j community does not support clustering
 * Neo4j enterprise is complex to setup and we were not able to make it run
 * Cassandra cluster with docker compose startup `service_healthy` check sometimes fails, so constant restart is the best option until all nodes including the web interface are up and running
+* Container IP addresses need to be set static in order for cassandra-web to find them
 * Import of tweets is challenges to find a suitable data type for primary key
 * cassandra-web requires older ruby version >3 seems to cause problems